 Pilot Project Grants

 Pilot project grants are one-year competitive awards in the categories of Clinical or Translational Research (up to $30,000) and Innovative Technology Research (up to $50,000).
-Within these categories, the CTRI strongly encourages proposals in the topic area of Life Course Research.
+Within these categories, the ACTRI strongly encourages proposals in the topic area of Life Course Research.
 Find out more about the Pilot Project program and guidelines for life course research support.

 Proposal Development Support for Pilot Projects

-In anticipation of the CTRI annual call for pilot project grant submissions in the Fall of 2016, the Center for Life Course Research is offering to review potential project ideas that an applicant wishes to develop for submission.
+In anticipation of the ACTRI annual call for pilot project grant submissions in the Fall of 2016, the Center for Life Course Research is offering to review potential project ideas that an applicant wishes to develop for submission.
 Although there are no specific earmarked funds for life course research in the pilot project program, this theme is of special interest as a pilot focus.
 For those who wish to submit a concept idea for review, the Center for Life Course Research will advise applicants on potential relevance of a proposed pilot project concept idea as it relates to life course research.
 For more information, please contact Christina Chambers.

 Seminars and Symposia